isonaj/anthonyison.com/source/_posts/refactoring-code-restructure-not-rewrite.md

 var gst = GstCalculator.CalculateTax(total);
 ```

 As you can see, the refactored code should produce the same results as the original code and has significant improvements to readability, mostly from renaming variables.
-It may not be immediately obvious that the extra context from naming helps to document the code without actually adding comments.
+It may not be immediately obvious that the extra context from naming helps to document the code without adding comments.

 ## Refactoring Techniques
 I mentioned earlier that refactoring is a mechanical process.
-In fact, there are a list of known [refactoring techniques](https://refactoring.guru/refactoring/techniques) as well as Martin Fowler's [catalog](https://refactoring.com/catalog/).
+In fact, there are lists of known [refactoring techniques](https://refactoring.guru/refactoring/techniques), the most well-known being Martin Fowler's [catalog](https://refactoring.com/catalog/).
 Be aware that for every refactoring, there is an equal and opposite refactoring.
-There is not really a "best way" to lay out your code.
+There is not really a "best way" to layout your code.
 Instead, you need to choose a refactoring that "improves" your code.
 If the code is overly complex, you might be looking at refactorings that reduce complexity.
 Alternatively, you might increase complexity to gain flexibility.

 > Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behaviour - [Martin Fowler](https://refactoring.com/)